 The purpose of unemployment security is to compensate you for the financial losses caused by unemployment.

 Register as an unemployed job seeker in order to receive unemployment security.
-You can register a job seeker in the ‘E-services' section of Job Market Finland.
+You can register a job seeker in the E-services at Job Market Finland.
 The different forms of unemployment security include earnings-related unemployment allowance, basic unemployment allowance, and labour market subsidy.

 You can find employment services, like registering as a job seeker, in the 'E-services' section.